meltingscales/NYU-CS-GY-6xxx-mobile-security-final-project/README.md

       - 2 generic API keys exposed
       - 1 Google Maps API key exposed
       - The domain `idpm.axisbank.co.in` should have `nmap` and `dirb` ran on it.
 Running some HTTP service in India.
+      - Snyk SAST:
+        - Hardcoded IVs for crypto keys,
+        - They use DESede ECB with no padding,
+        - They may have XXE, by parsing XML unsafely,
+        - They use AES CBC,
+        - Assorted Medium findings.

 4. "BHIM Axis Pay:UPI,Online Recha"
     - https://play.google.com/store/apps/details?id=com.upi.axispay